 This is one of my favorite summer dishes that is actually a bit time consuming but worth it!
-We have changed from using wonton wrappers to making fresh pasta but the wrappers are a quicker way to get these beauties in your mouth.
+We have evolved from using wonton wrappers to making fresh pasta but the wrappers are a quicker way to get these tasty beauties in your mouth.

 - 2 tablespoons olive oil